A

 from the Volga to the Black Sea. as well.

-Obviously, southward
+Obviously, southward travelling boat

 people encountered land-people in the south engaged in farming